gnolang/getting-started-workshop/README.md

 Welcome to the world of Gno!
 Through this repository, you can effortlessly embark on a journey to write your first Gno realm -- otherwise known as a smart contract.

+Before you begin, we highly recommend exploring [Gno By Example](https://gno-by-example.com) to familiarize yourself with Gno's foundational concepts.

 ## Suggested Discovery Plan

 1. Check out the tutorial section of [Awesome Gno](https://github.com/gnolang/awesome-gno#tutorials) and explore the [YouTube channel](https://www.youtube.com/@_gnoland/videos) for previous workshops and demos.